hashicorp/consul/website/source/docs/internals/security.html.md

-* **Verify Server Hostname Used Alone.** From version 0.5.1 to 1.4.0 we documented that `verify_server_hostname` being `true` _implied_ `verify_outgoing` however due to a bug this was not the case so setting _only_ `verify_server_hostname` results in plaintext communciation between client and server.
+* **Verify Server Hostname Used Alone.** From version 0.5.1 to 1.4.0 we documented that `verify_server_hostname` being `true` _implied_ `verify_outgoing` however due to a bug this was not the case so setting _only_ `verify_server_hostname` results in plaintext communication between client and server.
 See [CVE-2018-19653](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-19653) for more details.
 This is fixed in 1.4.1.